exporl/apex/documentation/creatingexperimentfiles/index.md

 ### Devices <a name="devices"/>

-A device is a system connected to the computer that can be controlled by Apex3 .
+A device is a system connected to the computer that can be controlled by APEX 4 .
 Devices can send signals to a transducer.
 Examples are sound cards and interfaces to .
-Device(s) can have parameters that can be controlled by Apex3 .
+Device(s) can have parameters that can be controlled by APEX 4 .

 ```xml